This post was updated on August 4, 2016 to reflect information from Marble Slab Creamery’s 2016 FDD (Item 7).

 2. Grand Opening Marketing: $5,000

-- You must spend the required grand opening marketing and promotion amounts in the 2 weeks before opening your Store and the 6 weeks after opening the Store.
+- You must spend the required grand opening marketing and promotion amounts 2 weeks before opening your Store and the 6 weeks after opening the Store.
 Your cost may be higher based on the length of time you wish to run opening promotions.

 3. Travel and Living Expenses While Training: $1,000 to $5,000

-- This estimate is for the cost of attending initial training in Norcross, Georgia or any other venue the franchisor designates.
+- This estimate is for the cost of attending initial training in Atlanta, Georgia or any other venue the franchisor designates.
 The franchisor provides instructors, facilities, and materials for the initial training program at no charge (for the owner and up to one additional person).
 You must pay the travel and living expenses, wages, and other expenses your trainees incur during initial training.

 4. Opening Inventory: $15,635 to $19,135

 - You must have a supply of flavorings, garnishments, food and beverage products, small kitchen wares, cleaning supplies, paper and packaging supplies, beverage cups and lids, report forms, gift cards, and marketing and point-of-sale materials during your operation of the franchise.
-You must buy these items from various vendors and suppliers.
+You may buy these items from various vendors and suppliers.